Changes to Bereavement Services

 Service disruptions to Community Use facilities

-Due to the impact of the Covid-19 crisis, and in-line with Scottish Government and Public Health guidance, all community facilities, halls & centres and community use schools have been closed since March 2020.
+Due to the impact of the Covid-19 crisis, and in-line with Scottish Government and Public Health guidance, many community facilities, halls & centres and community use schools have been closed since March 2020.
 (The only exception being venues supporting the food hubs and other emergency community support.)

 Service disruption to waste and recycling services